bobwaycott/octostrap/README.md

 $ bundle install
 ```

-One of the additions OctoStrap adds to vanilla Octopress is its `takeover` task.
+One of the additions Octostrap adds to vanilla Octopress is its `takeover` task.

 **Takeover.** Here's how that looks: